arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_document.md

 @RESTQUERYPARAM{silent,boolean,optional}
 If set to *true*, an empty object will be returned as response.
-No meta-data will be returned for the replaced document.
+No meta-data will be returned for the updated document.
 This option can be used to save some network traffic.

 @RESTHEADERPARAMETERS

 @RESTHEADERPARAM{If-Match,string,optional}
-You can conditionally replace a document based on a target revision id by using the *if-match* HTTP header.
+You can conditionally update a document based on a target revision id by using the *if-match* HTTP header.

 @RESTDESCRIPTION
-Replaces the document with handle <document-handle> with the one in the body, provided there is such a document and no precondition is violated.
+Partially updates the document identified by *document-handle*.
+The body of the request must contain a JSON document with the attributes to patch (the patch document).
+All attributes from the patch document will be added to the existing document if they do not yet exist, and overwritten in the existing document if they do exist there.

+Setting an attribute value to *null* in the patch document will cause a value of *null* to be saved for the attribute by default.

 If the *If-Match* header is specified and the revision of the document in the database is unequal to the given revision, the